oliviahorjamo/AI-TicTacToe-Pygame/documentation/weekly_reports/weekly_report_1.md

 ## Problems

-I had little problems creating a game grid form tuple dictionary and that took more time that I assumed.
+I had little problems creating a game grid from tuple dictionary and that took more time what I assumed.
 Eventually, I got it working.

 ## Questions